ArunJayaraman95/Pysorry/README.md

-# Pythello
+# Pysorry
-Othello in Pygame
+Sorry remake in Pygame